Padres rally in 6th to beat rookie May, Dodgers 4-3

 May allowed four runs, two earned, and four hits.
 He struck out two and walked one.

+“The curveball to Austin was up, but other than that I felt like I made quality pitches down the zone and they just hit it where we weren’t,” he said “It wasn’t hard contact but I mean they were just putting it where we weren’t and in the spots they needed to.”

-Eric Lauer (7-8) benefited from the rally, making the lefty 5-0 against the Dodgers in seven career starts.
+Lauer (7-8) benefited from the rally, making the lefty 5-0 with a 2.11 ERA against the Dodgers in seven career starts.
 He allowed three runs and six hits in six innings, struck out eight and walked four.

+“The bats did a huge job in the sixth inning there to get into the position to win,” Lauer said.
+“That sixth inning was one of those innings where it was kind of just energy all over the place.
+You could feel it in the dugout.
+You could feel that we were kind of on the rise there.”

+Lauer said the Dodgers “line up against me well and I like to pitch the way that they don’t like to hit, so obviously they’re making adjustments and they’re getting to a few more balls, but as long as I can continue to adjust and make myself a little better, I think it’ll keep going the way it is.”

 All-Star closer Kirby Yates pitched the ninth for his major league-leading 38th save in 41 chances.